jump-dev/JuMP.jl/docs/src/manual/variables.md

  x[1,2]  x[2,2]
 ```

+This will ensure that `x` is symmetric, and that all of its eigenvalues are
+nonnegative.

 !!! note
     `x` must be a square 2-dimensional `Array` of JuMP variables; it cannot be a
     DenseAxisArray or a SparseAxisArray.

 ## Symmetric variables

-Declare a square matrix of JuMP variables to be symmetric by passing
+Declare a square matrix of JuMP variables to be symmetric (but not necessarily
-`Symmetric`  as an optional positional argument:
+positive semidefinite) by passing `Symmetric`  as an optional positional
+argument:

 ```jldoctest; setup=:(model=Model())
 julia> @variable(model, x[1:2, 1:2], Symmetric)
 2×2 LinearAlgebra.Symmetric{VariableRef, Matrix{VariableRef}}: